The average golf cart weight limit is between 900 to 1,100 pounds. Electric carts tend to be lighter, while gas-powered ones are heavier.

 Brakes work harder, risking failure.

-Increased Risk Of Accidents And Injuries
+Increased Risk Of Accidents And Injuries of Golf Cart

 Safety is the top priority.
 An overloaded cart is harder to control.
 This danger can lead to accidents.
 Severe injuries might occur from rollovers or collisions.